tbscanlon/CV/README.md

 **Battersea Dogs & Cats Home** (September 2016 to April 2017)
 *IT Support Assistant (Contract)*
-- Provided 1st, 2nd and 3rd line support for a large variety of IT issues to approximately 450 staff across three sites;
-- Undertook project work to retain and improve critical business partnerships;
-- Developed, tested and maintained PowerShell & Python scripts to automate business processes;
-- Wrote extensive documentation for both end-users and other IT team members;
-- Assisted with maintenance and administration of the Home's highly virtualised server infrastructure;
-- Provided on-call and on-site support for the Home's events as required.

 **London Irish Centre** (April 2016 to August 2016)
 *IT Professional (Voluntary)*
-- Provide consultation and assistance with the LIC’s IT strategy;
-- Train internal staff in the usage of Microsoft Office;
-- Provide 1st and 2nd line support and assistance to staff;
-- Liaise with external vendors and stakeholders regarding IT issues on the LIC’s behalf.

 **Voluntary Action Harrow** (January 2016 to April 2016)
 *Admin and Engagement Volunteer (Voluntary)*
-- Provide IT support as required – mainly Google Apps and other cloud products;
-- Assist in social media strategy and content creation for the Co-operative’s social enterprise initiative;
-- Perform day-to-day administrative tasks including updating attendance lists and recording feedback.

 **Hermes IT SP Z.O.O** (October 2015 to August 2016)
 *IT Support Analyst & Systems Administrator (Contract)*
-- Provided second line IT support to clients across multiple sites as needed;
-- Headed up projects to create IT infrastructure for clients;
-- Developed and implemented the support provision for both internal and external issues;
-- Developed, implemented and maintained internal IT infrastructure;
-- Implemented and maintained web and cloud solutions internally and for external clients;
-- Responsible for day-to-day management of company and client IT infrastructure;
-- Provided consultation for clients as needed.

 **Modebest Builders Limited** (January 2014 to December 2014)
 *IT Analyst & Document Controller*
-- Administration and maintenance of the company's internal network (approximately 60 devices across 2 offices);
-- Providing support to approximately 100 users over the phone and via the company's helpdesk during business hours and on-call as required;
-- Management of the company's fleet of 110 mobile devices including smartphones, tablets and mobile hotspots;
-- Performed research, design, production and maintenance on various IT systems as required;
-- Budgeting and purchasing of hardware and software;
-- Performed other office duties as required.

 **FDL Rail Limited** (December 2009 to October 2012)
 *IT & Safety Critical Administrator*
-- Provided 24/7 IT support to 20 users both in-office and remotely;
-- Responsible for purchasing, repairing and maintenance of hardware and software as required;
-- Responsible for design, production and maintenance of the company’s website and internal templates;
-- Day-to-day management of the internal network (approximately 10-20 devices).

 **PHS Maxitech Limited** (June 2009 to August 2009)
 *IT Hardware Apprentice*
-- Building, refurbishing and repairing desktops, laptops and servers;
-- Comprehensive testing of computers, servers and peripherals;
-- Installing operating systems and software.